 Gastronomy in Athens, Greece – a Walking Tour

 I was in Greece as the guest of Gastronomos magazine, the foodie magazine published by the respected Kathimerini daily newspaper.
 I was there to cover their Food Producer Awards which were in their 9th year and to celebrate the 10th anniversary of Gastronomos with an ‘Athens Foodie Walking Tour’.
-I travel to Greece quite a a lot as I have family in Athens and as a non-Greek speaker (OK-I can say where’s the cake shop…) I have struggled to get a sense of the Greek gastro scene which has been a source of frustration for me as I know how great the produce and cuisine can be.
+I travel to Greece regularly to visit family in Athens and as a non-Greek speaker (OK – I can say where’s the cake shop…) I have struggled to get a sense of the Greek gastro scene which has been a source of frustration for me as I know how great the produce and cuisine can be.
 I see the awards as part of a burgeoning sense of self-awareness and an understanding of the necessity to package and promote Greek food for the international market in a more sophisticated way than hitherto.
 So there were prizes for the international recognition of Greek food to chef Konstantinos Enrikonglou of Notos restaurant in Brussels, to Prokopis Mayiatis, the scientist who created an index for the health properties of olive oil, to the Kivernitis company for the best quality Greek olive oil made by a pair of charming brothers from Corfu;